parrt/msds692/hw/tfidf.md

 3. Tokenize using NLTK's `word_tokenize` function (You need to run `nltk.download()` to get the english tokenizer installed.
 It'll pop up a dialog box--select `all` and hit `download`)
 4. Drop words less than length 3
 5. Removes stop words using SciKit-Learn's `ENGLISH_STOP_WORDS` set.
+6. Stem the words to help normalize the text.

 In `common.py`, break this down into the two separate functions shown here: